-This is an example of how to download and generate datafiles for the Filter.comp and others is also distributed with McXtrace
+This is an example of how to download and generate datafiles for the Filter.comp and others.

 The distributed tables have been extracted from the NIST x-ray database.
 To ease generation of more dtafiles from the same source a simple shell script: